jerturowetz/notes/to-do.md

 - Get a family doctor [Matt: Dr. Barbara Evans, Herzl Clinic, 514-340-8253]
 - Schedule a talk at TD with a people / Get a TD CC?
 - [Capitol One Card](http://bit.ly/28Os44b), $60/yr
+- ask Paul about acoustic panel builds and drums

 ## Outstanding Bills